hyperledger/web3j-docs/docs/web3j_openapi.md

 ### Handling events

-In web3j-OpenAPI, we handle events using Server-Sent Events (SSE) (link: https://docs.huihoo.com/jersey/2.13/sse.html).
+In web3j-OpenAPI, we handle events using Server-Sent Events [SSE](https://docs.huihoo.com/jersey/2.13/sse.html).

 In a nutshell, SSE is a one way mechanism that allows a server to asynchronously push data from the server to the client once the client-server connection is established by the client.